opentext/demo-contract-approval-app/README.md

-This is a demo app to demonstrate workflow functionalities in May 2021 summit.
+This is a demo app to demonstrate how to consume OT2 services.

 ## Prerequisites
-use node v14.2.0
+NodeJs version 14.2.0

 ## Installation steps